forresto/forresto.com/content/2020s/fit.md

 ![OpenSCAD interface to model FIT.](fit/fit-openscad.png)

 Here's the code.
-This was made with help from [laude 3.5 Sonnet via Zed, and [took a lot of back and forth to get right](/oldsite/ai/fit-claude-chat.md).
+This was made with help from Claude 3.5 Sonnet via Zed, and [took a lot of back and forth to get right](/oldsite/ai/fit-claude-chat.md).

 <details><summary>OpenSCAD code to draw Five Intersecting Tetrahedra</summary>